apache/spark/docs/running-on-yarn.md

         my-main-jar.jar
         app_arg1 app_arg2

-For Spark application in Python also can code dependencies to spark-submit through its --py-files argument by packaging them into a .zip file.
+For Spark application in Python also can add code dependencies to spark-submit through its --py-files argument by packaging them into a .zip file.

 # Debugging your Application